 Dr. Megan Davies is an associate professor with the Department of Social Sciences in the Faculty of Liberal Arts & Professional Studies at York University in Toronto, Ontario.
 Dr. Davies’ research interests include health history, old age, British Columbia history, women and health and midwifery and alternative births.
 For additional information, visit her profile.
 Theme group: Approaches to Care

-Dr. Malcolm Doupe is an associate professor in the Department of Community Health Sciences with the Faculty of Medicine at the University of Manitoba in Winnipeg, Manitoba.
+Dr. Malcolm Doupe is an assistant professor in the Department of Community Health Sciences with the Faculty of Medicine at the University of Manitoba in Winnipeg, Manitoba.
 Dr. Doupe is also a senior research scientist at the Manitoba Centre for Health Policy.
 He conducts research on issues related to care continuity for older adults, factors that affect quality care and functional status in nursing homes, risk factors of home care and nursing home uses, and health service utilization.
 Theme group: Work Organization

 Dr. Monika Goldmann is a senior researcher and consultant at Sozialforschungsstelle in Dortmund, Germany.
 Dr. Goldmann is also Chair of the board for the “Dortmund Association of Women and Economy”.
 Her fields of research interest include a sociological focus on gender equality in employment, gender and diversity policy, and demographic change.
 She also conducts empirical research in the fields of human resources policy and organizational developments.
 Theme group: Work Organization